avast/gradle-docker-compose-plugin/README.md

-    waitForTcpPorts = true // turns off the waiting for exposed TCP ports opening; default is true tcpPortsToIgnoreWhenWaiting = [1234] // list of TCP ports what will be ignored when waiting for exposed TCP ports opening; default: empty list captureContainersOutput = false // if true, prints output of all containers to Gradle output - very useful for debugging; default is false captureContainersOutputToFile = '/path/to/logFile' // sends output of all containers to a log file captureContainersOutputToFiles = '/path/to/directory' // sends output of all services to a dedicated log file in the directory specified, e.g. 'web.log' for service named 'log'
+    waitForTcpPorts = true // turns off the waiting for exposed TCP ports opening; default is true tcpPortsToIgnoreWhenWaiting = [1234] // list of TCP ports what will be ignored when waiting for exposed TCP ports opening; default: empty list waitForHealthyStateTimeout = Duration.ofMinutes(15) // how long to wait until a container becomes healthy; default is 15 minutes captureContainersOutput = false // if true, prints output of all containers to Gradle output - very useful for debugging; default is false captureContainersOutputToFile = '/path/to/logFile' // sends output of all containers to a log file captureContainersOutputToFiles = '/path/to/directory' // sends output of all services to a dedicated log file in the directory specified, e.g. 'web.log' for service named 'log'